Our subjects for each grade are:

 CGA is a NY State non-public school.
-We therefore follow the NY State “Next Generation” curriculum for our secular studies.
-We use the Constructivist model of education which enables students to construct their knowledge with guidance from their teachers.
+We follow the NY State “Next Generation” curriculum for secular studies.
+We use the Constructivist model of education, enabling students to construct their knowledge with guidance from their teachers.
 (See details below).

 - English Language Arts